szczepanski/cloud-aws/dev-1-architecture/config-steps.md

 All stats (latency, requests, health and more) can be obtained Load Balancer or target groups.
 To access app servers via the App Load balancer, copy paste into browser DNS A record (Load Balancer/ description tab)

+## Security Groups clean up
+Ensure client interaction is restricted only to Load balancers level - DMZ zones in following way:

+- ensure only load balancers are facing incoming web traffic

+- ensure public subnet(app servers) can only receive web traffic (port80) from App Load balancers ONLY.
+Amend Dev-1 Public SG (App servers SG) so it gets traffic from Dev-1-External-Application-Load-Balancer-SG by pasting ALB SG ID into source field.
+- ensure ther is no open ssh access to app servers